jbrowell/HEFTcom24-Analysis/README.md

 # HEFTcom24-Analysis

-Analysis of the Hybrid Renewable Energy Forecasting and Tracing Competition 2024 to be included in a forthcomming paper.
+Analysis of the Hybrid Renewable Energy Forecasting and Tracing Competition 2024 to reproduce and extend results presented in [this paper](https://arxiv.org/abs/XXXX).

 To run `analysis.R`, the following files should be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.13950764) and added to the `data/` directory:
 - trades.csv